suyogwaghmode/supervised-machine-learning/README.md

 # Supervised Machine Learning Techniques Applied to the Core Engineering Domain

-This folder contains a Jupyter Notebook that demonstrates supervised learning techniques applied to a materials informatics problem (predicting whether a material is metallic using the Matbench `is_metal` dataset).
+This folder contains a Jupyter Notebook that demonstrates supervised machine learning techniques applied to a materials informatics problem (predicting whether a material is metallic using the Matbench `is_metal` dataset).

 **What’s included**